IrekRomaniuk/csvetly/README.md

    )
 result = pd.concat([f1, f2])
 ```
-Also *pyyaml* and *lxml* libraries are used to convert frames to yml andxml formats
+Also *pyyaml* and *lxml* libraries are used to convert frames to yml and xml formats

 ## RESULTS